rollyourown-xyz/ryo-host/README.md

         ./host-setup.sh -n <HOST_NAME>

-After setting up the host server, you are now ready to [deploy a rollyourown.xyz project](/rollyourown/how_to_use/deploy) on the server.
+After setting up the host server, you are now ready to [deploy a rollyourown project](/rollyourown/how_to_use/deploy) on the server.

 ## How to Collaborate